seankelliher/us-national-parks-alerts/README.md

 To Visit App:

 Visit the localhost port displayed in the terminal after running `npm run dev`.
 You may need to disable your browser's Cross-Origin Restrictions.

-## Reflection

-My goal was to build an application that offers alerts for the (currently) 471 parks managed by the US National Park Service (NPS).
-If you were visiting a park, it would be a central asset to find what closures, warnings, and dangers are awaiting you.

-Due to rate limiting, it was not practical to use NPS’s API to gather the names of all parks.
-I built a list of parks and stored it locally, along with multiple searchable names for some parks.
-For example, I created park names with and without accent marks; World War II and World War Two; with and without someone’s middle initial.

-For process - the user inputs a park name or part of a park name into a search bar; the application returns the matching results.
-From here, the user chooses the desired park; the application adds the park's ID to front-end's request URL; passes it to the back-end's request URL; the back-end fetches the alerts using NPS’s API; and passes the results to the front-end to be displayed.

-There were several challenges.
-I wanted to emulate the style of the real NPS website so I studied it and made my design accordingly.
-Error handling was also challenging.
-I wanted to ensure users received an error message if the fetch didn’t work properly.
-I was also concerned about user behavior.
-I ran searches over and over to locate problems with both expected and odd user behavior and developed error handling to address them.
-For example, initially I was getting some errors and non-responsive buttons if users ran the same search repeatedly.

 ## Acknowledgments